Boris Nadezhdin: Political career

-Nadezhdhin served in the 3rd convocation of the State Duma from 1999 to 2003.
+Following the 1999 parliamentary election Nadezhdhin served in the 3rd convocation of the State Duma from 1999 to 2003.
 He ran in the 2003 Russian legislative election from the 109th Mytishchi district of the Moscow Oblast.
 He lost the election to the former commander of the Moscow District of Internal Troops, Arkady Baskayev (People's Party of the Russian Federation).
 The Union of Right Forces party, of which Nadezhdin was a member, also lost the elections.
 At the same time, elections were held for the Dolgoprudny Council of Deputies, in which the City of Hope bloc, under the patronage of Nadezhdin, also lost.

 In August 2005, Nadezhdin was a member of the initiative group for the nomination of the former head of Yukos, Mikhail Khodorkovsky, to the State Duma in the by-elections for the 201st University District of Moscow.
 The nomination did not take place due to the entry into force of the verdict in the first criminal case against Yukos.

 In March 2007, Nadezhdin was a Union of Right Forces candidate in the Moscow Regional Duma elections.
 According to the results announced by the regional election commission, the party lost the elections.
 However, Nadezhdin said that, according to his data, the Union of Right Forces had overcome the seven percent barrier:

 "The figure of 7.08 percent was posted on the website of the Central Election Commission, and it was even shown on TV, and then the election commission announced that we have 6.9 percent.
 This difference was simply stolen from us!"

-Nadezhdin accused the vice-governor of the Moscow Oblast, Alexei Panteleyev, of fraud (according to Nadezhdin, the results were adjusted in favor of United Russia).
+Nadezhdin accused the vice-governor of the Moscow Oblast, Alexey Panteleev, of fraud (according to Nadezhdin, the results were adjusted in favor of United Russia).

 From 6 November 2008 to 2011, Nadezhdin was a member of the Federal Political Council of the Right Cause party.